remix-run/react-router/packages/react-router-website/api/StaticRouter.md

-# StaticRouter
+# &lt;StaticRouter>

-A "static" router can be useful in server-side rendering scenarios when the user isn't actually clicking around, so the location never actually changes.
+A "static" [router can be useful in server-side rendering scenarios when the user isn't actually clicking around, so the location never actually changes.
 Hence, the name static.
 It's also useful in simple tests when you just need to plug in a location and make assertions on the render output.

 Here's an example node server that sends a 302 status code for `<Redirect>`s and regular HTML for other requests: